 Our entrances are mostly on C-level (CFO, CIO, CRO, Risk Manager, CEO) especially for strategic solutions.
-But we also work with MT's and lower level personel in case more operational services are requeired.
+But we also work with MT's and lower level personnel in case more operational services are required.

 Companies with Risk Management ambitions and needs tend to be the larger companies with sales > 30 million euro.
 Smaller companies might be in scope as well but with smaller budgets and smaller assignments.